 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fluorite can be extremely valuable because of these main factors: color, zonality, crystal habit, mineral paragenesis, and clarity.
-In addition, Fluorite is a widespread mineral easily accessible at good quality and affordable prices.
-However, some fluorite species can reach thousands of dollars in cost.
+In addition, fluorite is a widespread mineral that is easily accessible, of good quality, and affordable.
+However, some fluorite species can cost thousands of dollars.

 The most valuable fluorite has saturated colors (pink, purple, blue, green).
 Fluorites with unique physical properties like alexandrite (color-change) effect, strong fluorescence, or color zoning within one crystal are considered the most valuable.
 Fluorite from particular localities has a higher value.

-Did you know that fluorite can have a color-change effect, similar to alexandrite, and can be faceted into palm size brilliant gemstones?
+Did you know fluorite can have a color-change effect, similar to alexandrite, and can be faceted into palm-sized brilliant gemstones?
 We used to see fluorite-like hazy violet-greem small octahedrons or cubes on mineral shows.

-That’s true that common fluorite is not so valuable; however, some species can blow your mind.
-Further, we will list the main factors of fluorite value and provide a list of price ranges for different fluorite varieties in other units.
+Indeed, common fluorite isn’t particularly valuable; however, some species can blow your mind.
+In addition, we will list the main factors influencing fluorite value and provide price ranges for various fluorite varieties in other units.

 Is Fluorite Worth Anything